mciocchi/atomic_d6/README.md

 - The **kingdoms and civilizations they built** become the backdrop for political intrigue and war.
 - By this point, much of **Ancient History might be misremembered or forgotten entirely.**
 - The **forces they unleashed** create the conflicts that drive mortal adventures.

-### Variant Rule: Divine Patronage

-Players and the GM may decide that magic is only accessible to mortals via divine patronage.
-Spellcasters must choose a divine patron.
-This patronage may also require them to join a religious or magical faction.

-Characters attempting to cast spells that go against the will and Domain of their patron may receive a Malus, or they may find themselves completely cut off from magic.

-For instance: a Pyromancer might choose a fire god as their divine patron.
-They might find it difficult or even impossible to cast spells outside of the school of Pyromancy.

 ---